No sooner had the first Sixamese settlers landed in Oasis Springs than the need for an Earth-Sixam Treaty became apparent.

 She didn’t expect her noncommittal response to be the last chip in his emotional casing, but if any wildlife had been on her lot when his hope and grief collided into one perfect second of sonic explosion, they’d surely have found some path out.
 Even Yuggoth, big and dumb as she was, looked toward the couch with both ears perked.
 Even Kendra found herself wishing she could join the exodus, but of course she pushed it aside for Hector’s sake.
-Now he’d stabilized somewhat, and throughout his sobs Kendra could identify bits of sputtered Simlish and Simlés, such as “I forgot about ghosts!”, “We’re gonna see her again!”, “Mom!”, and “¡Mamá!”
+Now he’d stabilized somewhat, and throughout his sobs Kendra could identify bits of sputtered Simlish and Simlés, utterances about ghosts and nicknames for moms and how the future wasn’t so dark after all.

 For her part, Kendra had not only already processed this information, she’d received pointers for dealing with ghosthood.
 She should have felt prepared.
 That being said, having her brother around and invested was a whole other meatball, especially so now that two of the wisest people she knew expressed concern for her long-term well-being.
 But that was an issue she wouldn’t have been able to shield Hector from anyway.
 Here, now, one of Bernard’s claims had been squatting in her head more than the others—she assumed before that it stood out because it was unexpected, and had only just realized how immediate of a problem it would create.

 Remember that inactive spirits feel no passage of time.
 Her first appearance will probably be spent in shock.